Last updated: June 12, 2026

 - Product names and descriptions are accurate

-- Pricing shows YOUR markup-included price (not just production cost)
+- Pricing reflects your markup-included price, not just production cost

-- Size dropdowns match the garment's real available sizes
+- Size dropdowns match the garment's actual available sizes

-- Checkout flow handles payment, shipping, and any required fields (player name, jersey number, etc.)
+- The checkout flow handles payment, shipping address, and any custom fields (player name, jersey number, etc.)

 Step 5: Launch promotion

-Single-touch promotion underperforms by 40-60% vs multi-touch.
-The sequence that works:
+Single-touch promotion underperforms multi-touch by 40-60%.
+The sequence that actually moves orders:

-- Social media post on Day 2-3.
-Product photos, link, deadline.
+- Social post on Day 2-3.
+Product photos, the link, and the deadline.
+That's it.

 Step 6: Production and fulfillment

-- Days 1-2: Vendor sums orders by item, size, and decoration; orders blank garments if needed.
+- Days 1-2: We sum orders by item, size, and decoration type, then pull any blank garments we need.

-- Days 8-10: Delivery to addresses (or to one drop-ship point for coach/admin distribution).
+- Days 8-10: Delivery to individual addresses, or to a single drop-ship point for coach or admin distribution if you prefer that.

 Step 7: Markup payout (for fundraisers)

-After fulfillment, the vendor reconciles total payments collected vs production cost, and writes you a check for the markup difference.
-For most platforms this happens within 30 days of cycle close.
+After fulfillment, we reconcile total payments collected against production cost and cut you a check for the markup difference.
+For most cycles, that happens within 30 days of the close date.
+(That check is usually a nice surprise for booster club treasurers who weren't sure how much they'd actually net.)

 Step 8: Plan the next cycle

-The biggest revenue mistake organizations make: running one cycle per year.
-Schools and leagues typically have 2-4 natural cycles built into the calendar (season opener, homecoming/playoffs, end-of-season banquet, off-season alumni drop).
-Each one captures a different buyer segment.
+The biggest revenue mistake we see: running one store cycle per year.
+Schools and leagues usually have 2-4 natural windows built into their calendar already — season opener, homecoming or playoffs, end-of-season banquet, off-season alumni drop.
+Each one reaches a slightly different buyer.
+Run them all.

 Common questions